mocamircea/sygon-token/testing/UC20 Change fee setting.md

 # UC20 Change fee setting
+## <i>changeFeeSetting</i>

-Change the fields (range ceiling and the factor - with its decimals) for one of the three existent fee settings.
+The fee owner modifies the values of the fields (like ceiling and factor and decimals) for one of the three existent fee settings.

 A particular fee setting is identified with its ID (field <i>nFeeID</i>).
-Allowed IDs: 0, 1, 2;
+Allowed IDs are: 0, 1, 2;

 ### Preconditions
-Restrictions: only the owner of <i>addrFees</i> can change fee settings, the setting id value is in {0,1,2}, the range ceiling is strictly positive and striclty smaller than the circulating supply.
+Restrictions: only the owner of <i>addrFees</i> can change the fields of fee settings, the setting ID value is in {0,1,2}, the range ceiling is strictly positive and striclty smaller than the circulating supply.

 ### Steps